U.S. new home sales drop to near two-year low in September

 The median new house price fell 3.5 percent to $320,000 in September from a year ago.
 There were 327,000 new homes on the market in September, the most since January 2009 and up 2.8 percent from August.
 Supply is, however, just over half of what it was at the peak of the housing market boom in 2006.

-At September’s sales pace it would take 7.1 months to clear the supply of houses on the market, the highest since March 2011, from 6.5 months in August.
+At September’s sales pace it would take 7.1 months to clear the supply of houses on the market, the most since March 2011, compared with 6.5 months in August.

 Nearly two-thirds of the houses sold last month were either under construction or yet to be built.
-(Reporting by Lucia Mutikani; Editing by Andrea Ricci) ((Lucia.Mutikani@thomsonreuters.com; 1 202 898 8315; Reuters Messaging: lucia.mutikani.thomsonreuters.com@reuters.net))